renoise/xrnx/docs/guide/views.md

   -- some more content
 }

--- then do the final layout:
+-- Then do the final layout:
 local my_final_layout = vb:row {
   my_first_column_view,
   my_second_column_view
 }

--- the inlined notation has a problem though: you can not memorize your views -- in local variables, in case you want to access them later (for example to -- hide/how them, change the text or whatever else).
+-- The inlined notation has a problem though: You can not memorize your views -- in local variables, in case you want to access them later (for example to -- hide/how them, change the text or whatever else).
 This is what viewbuilder -- "id"s are for.

--- lets build up a simple view that dynamically reacts on a button hit:
+-- Lets build up a simple view that dynamically reacts on a button hit:

 local DEFAULT_DIALOG_MARGIN = renoise.ViewBuilder.DEFAULT_DIALOG_MARGIN
 local DEFAULT_CONTROL_SPACING = renoise.ViewBuilder.DEFAULT_CONTROL_SPACING